Julian Barratt: The Mighty Boosh

 In the Mighty Boosh, Barratt plays the character Howard Moon opposite Noel Fielding's Vince Noir.
 Howard labels himself a "jazz maverick" and claims to be a multi-talented intellectual, calling himself a "man of action", but he is actually unsuccessful in his literary and romantic ventures.
 He is unpopular with many of the characters, including Mrs. Gideon (who always forgets his name), Bob Fossil (who often uses Howard as a puppet for his bizarre schemes), and Bollo (who often says his name wrongly or ignores him completely).

 Fielding commented in 2015 that a film was something he talked about writing with Barratt and he also commented in 2013 that "I would love to do a Boosh film I really would.
 I hope we do cos I feel like that's what we started out wanting to do.
 We really wanted to do a film, really,... ...we wanted to do a film, and then we thought alright we'll do a live show.
 We didn't really know how to do a live show we thought we'd just learn, and then we sort of... ...we did a radio show, we did a TV show, we never quite got around to doing a film..."

 In 2008 it was also commented that "A film is the first thing we ever wanted to do, so we've always come up with ideas and stuck them in a drawer." and in 2014 it was commented that "The pair have written two film scripts in the past, though neither made it to production.
 One was a "Rocky Horror Picture Show type thing," according to Fielding, in which Barratt played a character who has woken up believing himself to be the last man on earth.
 The other was an Arctic adventure – 'because we always liked the Arctic'."

-Fielding commented in 2015 that whilst creating Noel Fielding's Luxury Comedy that "Originally I used to do all the paintings for the animations.
+Fielding commented in 2015 that while creating Noel Fielding's Luxury Comedy that "Originally I used to do all the paintings for the animations.
 This meant that I was filming in the day and staying up until 5 am painting.
 After three weeks of this I started to feel unusual so Ivana Zorn, who is Nigel Coan's partner, now does a majority of the painting and I just design the main characters.
 Nigel animates everything like a futuristic goose."